cpy-dev/sysutil/rust/README.md

     remotePort: u16
 }
 ```
-- represents a network route and its type
+-  represents a network route and its type, containing local address+port and remote address+port

 ### CPU
 ```rust